OMaraLab/GlyT2_CHOL/README.md

 # GlyT2_CHOL

-Representative structures of lipid inhbitors bound to GlyT2 from GROMACS 54a7 MD simulations
+Representative structures of lipid inhbitors bound to GlyT2 from Martini 2 and GROMACS 54a7 MD simulations

 This work is published as: